-Most plugins will need to be initialized with an Initialize function.
-The initialize function will need to be passed at least three arguments: a cli.Context, core.PluginLoader, and a core.Logger.
+Most plugins will need to be initialized with a func Initialize.
+The initialize function will need to be passed at least three arguments: cli.Context, core.PluginLoader, core.Logger.

-And so, all plugins could have an intial template that looks something like this:
+All plugins could have an intial template that looks something like this: